stefanofa/awesome/TOPICS.md

 *   [theatre-js/theatre](https://github.com/theatre-js/theatre) - Motion design editor for the web

 *   [mswjs/msw](https://github.com/mswjs/msw) - Seamless REST/GraphQL API mocking library for browser and Node.js.

-*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
-Built with 💜 by the Trigger.dev team.

 ## eslint